 Laura Michel – MAK’IT Great Again

-A political scientist at the University of Montpellier (UM), Laura Michel has been coordinating a research group dedicated entirely to the social sciences and humanities—focusing on public policies for transition—since 2024.
-This role led to her appointment as director of the Mak’it program, Montpellier’s institute for advanced studies specializing in transition.
+A political scientist atUM, Laura Michel has been coordinating a research group dedicated entirely to the social sciences and humanities (SHS) and focused on public transition policies since 2024.
+This role led to her appointment as director of the Mak’it program, Montpellier’s institute for advanced studies that specializes precisely in transition.

 Observe the trade-offs

-This goal of fostering connections between researchers working on transition policies and public and civil society actors suits her well.
+This goal of fostering relationships between researchers working on transition policies and public and civil society actors suits her well.
 Indeed, Laura Michel has a background outside of research, having worked precisely in the service of local governments and industry.

 After working as a research analyst at the Observatory of Local Public Service, she went on to serve as a consultant on environmental conflict management for various industrial groups.
-This gave her a front-row seat to the trade-offs involved.
+This gave her a front-row seat to observe the trade-offs involved.

 The most rewarding welcome possible